The scarecrows shamble at night and look in the window;

 The wind bloweth where it listeth.

-The wind bloweth where it listeth – John 3:8 King James Version – The wind blows wherever it pleases.
+The wind bloweth where it listeth – John 3:8 King James Version – The wind blows wherever it wants to.